 The Purpose of the Test:

-The test ASVAB is the Armed Services Vocational Aptitude Battery.
-If you wish to enlist in the military in the USA, you should take this test.
-The test ASVAB serves multiple purposes.
-Your performance will indicate whether you qualify for a military job or not, and if you do qualify, then which type of military job will suit you best.
+The ASVAB refers to Armed Services Vocational Aptitude Battery.
+If you wish to enlist in the military services in USA, you should take this test.
+This examination serves multiple purposes.
+Your performance will indicate whether you qualify for a military job or not, and if you do, then which type of military job will suit you best.

 The Sections of the ASVAB: